 Telecoms equipment/apparatus;Change of use less than 1000sq.m.

 - The above charges do not apply to registered charities.

 - Where the works are required to meet the needs of a person’s disability.

 The Duty Planning Service will remain to provide general planning advice for Band C proposals in the Council’s reception and on the telephone Monday- Wednesday between 9am-1pm, but please note that this will be for small scale developments only.
 No appointment is necessary but enquiries are limited to a maximum of 20 minutes, after this time the above fees will be charged.
 No site visits or written responses will be available from this service.

 How do I get advice for which there is a charge?

 If you are proposing a scheme for which pre-application advice is chargeable, you will need to submit a request for the provision of the advice.
 Please complete the pre-application advice form.
 Once complete please return the form to us.
 You will need to provide the initial information as set out on the form and to submit the payment.
-Cheques should be made payable to Borough of Broxbourne.
-Payment can also be accepted by credit or debit card please call 01992 785510 (please note there will be a 2% surcharge for credit card payments).
+Payment can be made by credit or debit card please call 01992 785510 or via BACS.
 The information we normally require, as a minimum, should include a location plan, a proposed site layout plan, sketch elevation drawings and a brief description of the proposal.
 Photographs of the site and surroundings are not essential, but do further assist.